zogzog/cubicweb/doc/book/en/annexes/faq.rst

     decribed above.

-How to change the application logo ?
+How to change the instance logo ?
 ------------------------------------

   There are two ways of changing the logo.

   1. The easiest way to use a different logo is to replace the existing ``logo.png`` in ``myapp/data`` by your prefered icon and refresh.
-     By default all application will look for a ``logo.png`` to be rendered in the logo section.
+     By default all instance will look for a ``logo.png`` to be rendered in the logo section.

      .. image:: ../images/lax-book.06-main-template-logo.en.png